Protests Erupt for Third Consecutive Day in Hong Kong

-Anti-communist crowds marched through Hong Kong’s downtown areas Sunday to decry alleged police brutality and press their demands for political freedom.
+Anti-communist crowds marched through Hong Kong Sunday to decry the government’s emergency powers and press their demands for political freedom.
 Many wore masks in open defiance of a government ban on facial coverings meant as a deterrent to protesters, whose four-month-old democratic rebellion has thrown the semi-autonomous enclave into crisis and caused consternation among China’s top leadership.

-Protesters braved rain and thundery skies to assemble from lunchtime in the retail and entertainment district of Causeway Bay, chanting “Fight for freedom!
-Stand with Hong Kong!” as they set off in the direction of the city center.
-According to a police statement, barricades were quickly erected and major thoroughfares occupied.
+Protesters braved rain and thundery skies to assemble from lunchtime in the retail and entertainment district of Causeway Bay, chanting “Hongkongers resist!” as they set off in the direction of the city center and the main government offices.
+Police responded with tear gas.
+The public was urged “stay alert” and “avoid going out.”

-Live news streams also showed angry crowds gathering in the tourist district on the Kowloon peninsula, chanting “Hongkongers resist!” and singing “Glory to Hong Kong”—the song that many are calling Hong Kong’s “national anthem”—as they began marching up the tourist strip of Nathan Road.
+Live news streams also showed protesters gathering in the tourist district on the Kowloon peninsula, chanting “Fight for freedom!
+Stand with Hong Kong!” and singing “Glory to Hong Kong”—the song that many are calling Hong Kong’s “national anthem”—as they processed up the tourist strip of Nathan Road to the northern district of Kowloon Tong.
+They erected barricades across Waterloo Road—a major thoroughfare through the affluent suburb that was home to martial arts icon Bruce Lee and which has so far not been affected by the protests.

+“The government is doing everything it can to restrict our freedom of assembly because it wants to end the protests,” said a protester named Eva, 50, when asked about the mask ban.
+“I don’t think it will end unless the army marches in,” she told TIME.

+Marching alongside, her husband, 67, said that while he did not agree with violence “The youngsters feel they have no choice … the government made them.”

 The latest demonstrations come in the wake of the most violent unrest Hong Kong has seen in over 50 years.
 Protesters rampaged across the city on both Oct.
 1—China’s national day—and again on Oct.
+4, when the government invoked the colonial-era Emergency Regulations Ordinance to ban the wearing of masks at public gatherings.

-4, clashing with police and smashing the shopfronts of retailers with mainland Chinese connections.
-Two teenage boys were shot by police in separate incidents, an Indonesian journalist was blinded in one eye after being hit by a police projectile, and an undercover police officer narrowly escaped with his life after a mob momentarily set him alight with a petrol bomb.
+Protesters clashed with police and smashed the shopfronts of retailers with mainland Chinese connections.
+A teenage protester miraculously survived after being shot by police at close range.
+An undercover police officer who drew his weapon to fire a warning shot but instead hit and wounded another teenage boy was attacked by an enraged mob and narrowly escaped with his life after being momentarily set alight with a petrol bomb.
 Scores of others were injured and hundreds of arrests were made.

 The city’s train network came in for particularly savage assault, with protesters ransacking stations, starting fires, and attacking trains.
 Extensive damage meant that the entire system was suspended yesterday and only partial services resumed today.